 Theater That Thrills

 Minnesota boasts a lively and eclectic theater scene, and more than half of its 440 theaters are in the Twin Cities and surrounding suburbs.
 When visiting Minneapolis Northwest, you’re only minutes away from the best theaters in the state.
 From Broadway productions and stirring stage plays, to children’s theater, the Minnesota Opera, and original, local performances, our theater scene thrills and delights your senses.
-Below are some of our favorite upcoming fall and winter shows!

 Get a taste of Broadway when you attend the Orpheum Theatre, a venue for world-class entertainment featuring the best and brightest touring productions from New York.
 This historic theater boasts an impressive auditorium with intricate designs and a majestic domed ceiling.
 Take a tour with the Hennepin Theatre Trust to get a behind-the-scenes look at this beautiful venue.

-Live theater is always exhilarating at the Guthrie Theatre, located on the Mississippi River.
+Live theater is always exhilarating at the Guthrie Theater, located on the Mississippi River.
 The facility houses three theaters – a thrust stage, a proscenium stage and a black box studio – and offers backstage and architecture tours.
 Be sure to visit the Amber Box (a.k.a. the yellow room) on the 9th floor.
 In this observation box you’ll get a near 360-degree view of the Mississippi riverfront, including the Stone Arch Bridge, St. Anthony Falls and Gold Medal Park.

 At the Ordway in Saint Paul, you’ll find Broadway tours, as well as productions by the nationally recognized Minnesota Opera, the Saint Paul Chamber Orchestra, a variety of choral concerts, musical acts, and World Music and Dance.
 This elegant venue features floor-to-ceiling glass windows, a lush interior, and is located across the street from beautiful Rice Park.